cockroachdb/docs/v19.1/managed-orchestrate-a-python-app-using-kubernetes.md

     $ cd examples-python/flask-sqlalchemy
     ~~~

-4. In the `hello.cfg` file, replace the value for the `SQLALCHEMY_DATABASE_URI` with the application connection string you generated in Step 5.
+4. In the `hello.cfg` file, replace the value for the `SQLALCHEMY_DATABASE_URI` with the application connection string you generated in [Step 5.
+Generate the application connection string](#step-5-generate-the-application-connection-string) and save the file.

     {% include copy-clipboard.html %}
     ~~~